fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

 1. Go back to the serial monitor app showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':' and the checksum of the same in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):
+Enter the new firmware version followed by a ':', the checksum of the same, and a terminating line break in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):

 ![](simple-2.png "Trigger of FOTA update")

 > &#x1F6C8; You can find the checksum of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.

+> &#x1F6C8; In most cases, your serial monitor app can be configured to automatically terminate all strings being sent with a line break so that you can't forget to do so manually upon every submission (`Connection > Options... > Transmit > Send String Options > Terminate 'Send String' Data` in CoolTerm).

 2. Submit the firmware update info string to your board (`Send` button in CoolTerm).
 This will trigger the firmware over-the-air update procedure.
 Upon successful completion, the board will be restarted with the new firmware version.
 To verify that, check the firmware version in the banner showing up in the serial monitor output: